hatkiet/Crowdfunding_ETL/README.md

 This is our repository for Project 2 (the ETL mini project).
-The code and visulizations conatained in this repository were created through equal efforts by Patrick Dean, Kiet Huong, Jordan Mayville, Fara Nagahvi, and Michael Nurthen.
+The code and visulization conatained in this repository were created through equal efforts by Patrick Dean, Kiet Hoang, Jordan Mayville, Fara Nagahvi, and Michael Nurthen.